yowxy/router-vue/README.md

 website using VUE.js like

-  -open url with vur=e router
+  -open url with vue.js router
   -create nested component with router
   - How to avoid error
   - Error handling